On the Complexity of Approximating Multimarginal Optimal Transport: Computational Hardness

 \subsection{Discussion}

 We make a few comments on our main result for the MOT problem in Eq.~\eqref{prob:MOT}, which help strengthen the understanding of the MOT problem.

 First, Theorem~\ref{Theorem:MOT-structure} only holds true for the general MOT problem in Eq.~\eqref{prob:MOT}.
 To be more specific, we show that there exists the cost tensor $C$ and marginals $\{r_k\}$ such that the MOT problem in Eq.~\eqref{prob:MOT} is not a minimum-cost flow problem.
+Nonetheless, the MOT problem is commonly referred to as the LP in Eq.~\eqref{prob:MOT} and thus it is important to understand the structure of this LP when $m \geq 3$.
+Further, we remark that there is no other reformulation of the general MOT problems which can be solved efficiently; in particular, ~\citet{Altschuler-2021-Hardness} showed that the MOT problems with repulsive costs are computationally intractable: several such problems of interest are NP-hard to solve -- even approximately.

 Second, Theorem~\ref{Theorem:MOT-structure} does not rule out the possibility that a few instances of the MOT problem are minimum-cost flow problems when $m \geq 3$.
-However, such examples seem special and rare in real applications given that Example~\ref{example:MOT} is one of the simplest MOT problems.
+However, such examples need to admit special structure and are thus rare in real applications given that Example~\ref{example:MOT} is one of the simplest MOT problems.
 Many common MOT problems, e.g., Wasserstein barycenters, are not minimum-cost flow problems.
 Indeed,~\citet{Lin-2020-Revisiting} proved this result for even the simplest Wasserstein barycenter problems in the standard LP form --- the fixed-support Wasserstein barycenters when $m \geq 3$ and $n \geq 3$.
-Despite this negative result, the discrete Wasserstein barycenter problems have their own structure~\citep{Anderes-2016-Discrete} and can be efficiently solved in practice~\citep{Cuturi-2014-Fast, Benamou-2015-Iterative, Carlier-2015-Numerical, Staib-2017-Parallel, Kroshnin-2019-Complexity}.
+Despite such negative result, the discrete Wasserstein barycenter problems have their own structure~\citep{Anderes-2016-Discrete} and can be efficiently solved in practice~\citep{Cuturi-2014-Fast, Benamou-2015-Iterative, Carlier-2015-Numerical, Staib-2017-Parallel, Claici-2018-Stochastic, Dvurechensky-2018-Decentralize, Kroshnin-2019-Complexity, Ge-2019-Interior}.
 In conclusion, the MOT problem with $m \geq 3$ is different from the OT problem and we believe that the minimum-cost flow is not sufficient for characterizing the structure of the MOT problem.